pbierkortte/orbeat-time/README.md

 ## Format

-An 8-character string, where:

-- The first four digits are from the fractional part of octal days (reversed)
-- Digits 5-7 are extracted from the integer part of octal days (reversed)
-- The 8th digit is the last digit of the current year
+A concatenated string consisting of:
+- Days since Unix epoch formatted with specific digit counts and then reversed
+- Years since Unix epoch formatted with specific digit counts and then reversed

 ## Implementation

-Steps:

-0. Fetch the current time
+The encoding process involves the following steps:

-1. Calculate the Unix timestamp in milliseconds
+0. Calculate the Unix timestamp in milliseconds
-2. Calculate years since 1970 modulo 8
-3. Convert the timestamp to fractional days since the Unix epoch
+1. Convert the milliseconds to fractional days since the Unix epoch
+2. Convert the milliseconds to fractional years since the Unix epoch
+3. Transform both days to octal format, preserving the fractional parts
-4. Transform fractional days to octal format, preserving the fractional part
+4. Transform both years to octal format, preserving the fractional parts
-5. Extract specific digits from the octal representation
+5. Format each part (days and years) with specific digit counts for whole and fractional parts
-6. Combine the last digit of the years with these elements
+6. Combine the formatted years and days
-7. Reverse the sequence to get the Orbeat time
+7. Reverse the concatenated string to generate the Orbeat time

+## Example

+The encoding process:

+- **Input:** Unix timestamp in milliseconds (e.g., `1700000000000`).
+- **Conversion:**
+  - Days: `1700000000000 / 86400000 ≈ 19629.63 days`
+  - Years: `19629.63 / 365.25 ≈ 53.74 years`
+- **Octal Formatting:**
+  - Years: `53.74` → octal → `65.6`
+  - Days: `19629.63` → octal → `45525.476`
+- **Formatting with Digit Counts:**
+  - Years: `65.6` → `65` (whole) + `6` (fraction) → `656`
+  - Days: `45525.476` → `25` (whole) + `4760` (fraction) → `254760`
+- **Concatenation and Reversal:**
+  - Combined: `656254760`
+  - Reversed: `067452656`
+- **Output:** `067452656`